-It is possible to have multiple consoles on a single network - either to allow control of many different heads, remote control or to provide master/slave configurations.
+Multiple MagicQ consoles can be used together on a single network - either to allow control of many different heads, remote control or to provide master/slave configurations.

 MagicQ supports synchronisation (tracking) of Playback & Programmer between consoles to enable one or more consoles to follow the playback state of the master console.